isaacjeon/depression-prediction/README.md

 - Precision = 91.8%: 91.8% of individuals that were classified as depressed were actually depressed (8.2% of non-depressed individuals were incorrectly classified as depressed)
 - F1 score = 95.2%: a balanced measure based on recall and precision

-This modeling has particularly high recall, which suggests that it performs well in cases when it is crucial to correctly identify depressed students while misclassifying non-depressed students as depressed is less of an issue.
+This model has particularly high recall, which suggests that it performs well in cases when it is crucial to correctly identify depressed students while misclassifying non-depressed students as depressed is less of an issue.
 In fact, misclassifications could actually be meaningful as it could indicate risk of depression in the future.

 In addition, from both the correlation matrix from EDA as well as the feature importances from the Random Forests and XGBoost models, I found that age was the most important feature.
 There was a negative correlation between 'Age' and 'Depression', suggesting that younger surveyees tended to be more likely to be depressed.
 Other features that were important to a lesser degree involved one's work/study life, followed by features involving lifestyle habits such as sleep and dietary habits.